 7. Hike to Skiadi Rock

 Skiadi is the trademark of Kimolos in the shape of a huge mushroom-shaped rock.
-This rare natural monument, which has been included in the Atlas of Geological Monuments of the Aegean, is located to the west of the hill of Sklavos, in the northwestern part of Kimolos.
+This rare natural monument has been included in the Atlas of Geological Monuments of the Aegean and is located to the west of the hill of Sklavos, in the northwestern part of Kimolos.

-You can make the full hike in 1,5 hours each way (path 2) walking from Chorio to Skiadi which is a loop trail starting.
-You will enjoy the wonderful rugged landscape, the Aegean Sea, and views of the neighboring Milos.
+You can complete the full hike in 1.5 hours each way (via path 2), walking from Chorio to Skiadi.
+This is a loop trail that starts and ends at Skiadi.
+Along the way, you can enjoy the wonderful rugged landscape, the Aegean Sea, and views of the neighboring island of Milos.

-If you don’t want to hike the whole trail, drive to the distance between the 2 churches of Profitis Ilias and find the sign (trail 2) to Skiadi (walk for 30 – 35 minutes each way).
-However, there is no shade so you better wear good hiking boots, organic sunscreen, a white linen shirt, lots of water, and a UPF sun hat.
+If you don’t want to hike the entire trail, you can drive to the area between the two churches of Profitis Ilias and look for the sign indicating trail 2 leading to Skiadi.
+The walk from there to Skiadi takes approximately 30 to 35 minutes each way.
+However, please note that there is no shade, so it’s advisable to be well-prepared with:

-There are 7 signposted and easy trails on Kimolos based on the ancient donkey paths that were always used by locals.
+Kimolos offers seven well-signposted and easy trails, all of which are based on ancient donkey paths that have been used by the locals.

 8. Explore the Caves of Kimolos

-Go to the Pelekiti Cave at Kakopotamos.
-You can dive from the boat to wonderful turquoise waters and you can explore, walking through the shallow waters, the cave.
+Visit the Pelekiti Cave at Kakopotamos, where you can dive from a boat into the stunning turquoise waters and explore the cave by walking through its shallow waters.

 9. Take the small boat to Polyaigos Island

-- Visit the Monastery of Panagia and admire a magnificent vista from its top
+- Hiking: Explore the volcanic hills and scenic trails on the island, taking in panoramic views of the Aegean Sea.
+Visit the lighthouse and the Monastery of Panagia and admire a magnificent vista from its top.

-- If you are lucky, you may glimpse some of the rare and protected species such as seal Monachus – Monachus, viper Microvipera(poisonous), and blue lizard Podarcis
+5. Wildlife Observation: Watch for the diverse birds and marine life that call the island home.
+If you are lucky, you may glimpse some of the rare and protected species such as seal Monachus-Monachus, viper Microvipera(poisonous), and blue lizard Podarcis.
+Not to mention the zillions of goats roaming the island 😀

 Would you like to enjoy a Luxury Boat Tour to Kimolos & Poliaigos?
 Book a private tour to the islands with a badge of excellence review from Viator.